 Host-User-Application (HUA) network is generated in a typical lab setting.
-There are four basic node types: H node denotes host connectivity, which is further partitioned into internal hosts in the Intranet and external domains in the Internet.
-U node denotes user connectivity (usr).
-A node denotes application connectivity (app).
+There are three (four) basic node types: H node denotes the host connectivity, which is further partitioned into internal hosts in the Intranet and external domains in the Internet.
+U node denotes the user connectivity chaining (usr).
+A node denotes the application connectivity (app).